S4-Hosting/S4-Open-Source-We-Use/README.md

 #### Matomo - https://github.com/matomo-org/matomo
 For all of the obvious data privacy and ownership reasons we don't use Google Analytics or similar, but instead install ethical analytics on our own sustainably hosted servers.
 There are a few options, Matomo is the best we've found so far.

+*We maintain our own Matomo Tracking plugin for S4 Hosting clients.*

 #### Statping - https://github.com/statping/statping
 We want to love Statping so much, it's the uptime monitor and status page generator that we are using at the moment, but it's not quite where we would like it to be